7 top tips for communicating with deaf people.

 - Write it down.
 Don’t be afraid to write or draw to help understanding.

 And arguably one of the most important points to remember is to keep trying – even if a deaf person does not understand what you’re saying the first few times.
-So many of our recipients have told us that when someone says ‘oh, don’t worry.
+So many of our partners have told us that when someone says ‘oh, don’t worry.
 It doesn’t matter’ it feels like they mean ‘you don’t matter.’
 Even if it takes four or five times of rephrasing or even writing it down, don’t give up.

 You can also learn how to sign the alphabet in British Sign Language with TV presenter Angellica Bell here.